pmndrs/gltfjsx/readme.md

 }
 ```

-This component suspends, so you must wrap it into `<Suspense />` for fallbacks and, optionally, error-boundaries for error handling:
+This component is async and suspends, wrap it into `<Suspense />` for fallbacks and, optionally, error-boundaries for error handling:

 ```jsx
 <ErrorBoundary>